wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### decimal

-The `decimal` type supports integer values with up to 34 decimal points, and supports the same arithmetic operators as `int`.
+The `decimal` type supports integer values with up to 34 decimal points and supports the same arithmetic operators as `int`.
 When entering literals, you can use `d` as the suffix.

 This type does not support `infinity`, `NaN`, or negative zero.